eagle-io/docs/source/reference/expressions/index.rst

 Expressions
 ============

-Expressions make it easy for users to produce dynamic content.
+Expressions provide a simple method to describe dynamic text content.

-Our expresssions are based on the open-source `Liquid <https://shopify.github.io/liquid/>`_ template language with some custom filter additions.
+Our expressions are based on the open-source `Liquid <https://shopify.github.io/liquid/>`_ template language with some custom filter additions.

-Liquid expressions code can be categorized into :ref:`objects <expressions-overview-objects>`, :ref:`filters <expressions-overview-filters>` and :ref:`tags <liquid-overview-tags>`.
+Expressions can be categorized into :ref:`objects <expressions-overview-objects>`, :ref:`filters <expressions-overview-filters>` and :ref:`tags <expressions-overview-tags>`.

 |

 .. toctree::
    :maxdepth: 1